BDWiii/ProjectManager/README.md

-# 🚀 LangGraph Multi-Agent Project Manager
+# Multi-Agent Project Manager

 Welcome to the **next generation of intelligent project automation** — a powerful agentic system that turns vague ideas into detailed, actionable plans.
-Whether you're building a flat, launching a startup, or mapping out a complex project, this system transforms raw intent into structured reports—with cost, time, and market insights—**in seconds**.
+Whether you're building a flat, launching a startup, or mapping out a complex project, this system transforms raw intent into structured reports—with cost, time, and market insights.

 This isn’t just a planner.
 It’s your **project co-pilot** — asking the right questions, thinking through every step, and delivering clear results with the precision of an expert team.